smitelli/envoi/README.md

 "Payer" File Definition
 -----------------------

-The payer file is designed to hold the values that never change between invoices.
-For example, the "bill to" address likely never changes for the life of the business relationship, so it can be pulled in by reference via the payer file.
+The payer file is designed to hold default values that never change between invoices.
+For example, the "bill to" address likely has the same content for the duration of the business relationship, so it can be pulled in by reference via the payer file.

+Any top-level key supported in a source file can be given here, with the exception of `payer`.

 ```yaml
 # List of strings to display as the address in the header on page one of the